andreabac3/MIPS-University-course/README.md

 # MIPS-University-course
-Some code from my University exam Computer Architecture.
+Some code from my University exam Computer Architecture at Sapienza University of Rome.